Stripe Payment Link to a file download with a confirmation email in 30 minutes

 In this setup we have a few dependencies that might be not entirely obvious.
 I'll document them now:

 1. The IAM User Permission policy specifies both the Bucket and the ARN explicitly, meaning if you change the bucket_name and object_key without changing the IAM permissions the code would stop working.
+You're entirely free to allow unrestricted access to all bucket or even the entirety of S3, albeit, I would not recommend doing that.

 2. The API Gateway stage names and API Endpoints are connected since the Gateway Stage InvokeURL is what's responsible for the part of the Lambda path.
 Same applies to the Lambda name itself.
+If you were to change any of those you'll need to update your Stripe Payment Link redirect.

 Stage vs Environment Variables